racoten/racoten/README.md

 # Redecode's Portfolio
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=lredecodel&show_icons=true)
 ## Introduction
-I am a computer engineering student with expertise in programming and cyber security.
+I am a computer engineer with focus on programming and cyber security.
 In this portfolio, I showcase some of the projects I have worked on during my studies, which cover a variety of topics and technologies.

 ## Projects
 - Backdoor Server/Client in Python